TannerGordon/BirthdayApp/README.md

 <h4 align="center"><b>Birthday!</b> is a mobile app that will ensure that you never miss a friend's birthday again</a>.
 <br>
-It is written in C++ with portability in mind, and we actively maintain builds for Windows and Linux.
 </h4>

 # How it Works